heartnetkung/XT-neighbor-cpu/README.md

     Returns
     -------
-    neighbors : array of 3D-tuples, sparse matrix, or dense matrix neigbors along with their edit distances according to the given output_type if "triplets" returns are [(x_index, y_index, edit_distance)] if "coo_matrix" returns are scipy's sparse matrix where C[i,j] = distance(X_i, X_j) or 0 if not neighbor if "ndarray" returns numpy's 2d array representing dense matrix
+    neighbors : array of 3D-tuples
+        neigbors along with their edit distances in format [(x_index, y_index, edit_distance)]
     """
 ```